Stencyl/stencylpedia/block-reference/input/mobile.md

 The direction of the joystick will be set to this default direction when the joystick is idle.

+Useful when you want an actor to face towards a particular direction when the player doesn't press the joystick.
+The default value of default direction is 0.

 ```
 Joystick.setDefaultDirection(0,0);
 ```